zthun/showcase/README.md

-# showcase
+# Description

-Mostly just to reproduce bugs and give repro steps to other packages
+This repository is just for me to create branches and showcase issues with 3rd party tools to create github reports.